 Additionally, prescribed burns decrease the intensity of wildfires, because they safely eliminates flammable material such as underbrush, dead wood, pine needles, etc., while decreasing the pace of wildfire spread.
-Other vegetation treatments (e.g., manual or mechanical methods or herbicide application) may complement grazing and/or burning, and can be integrated accordingly when grazing or burning is temporarily not appropriate or feasible or is otherwise prohibited.
+Other vegetation treatments (e.g., manual or mechanical methods or herbicide application) may complement grazing and/or burning, and can be integrated accordingly when grazing or burning is temporarily not appropriate or infeasible or is otherwise prohibited.

 Integrate Grazing into Vegetation Management Planning

 The goals and objectives of the grazing project, particularly as they relate to vegetation, should be clearly related to the grazing management plan and strategies.
-By coordinating with fire and land managers early on in the planning process, Grazing Operators may better ensure that grazing aligns with prescribed burn schedules, restoration goals, and availability and capability of key personnel.
+By coordinating with fire and land managers early in the planning process, Grazing Operators may better ensure that grazing aligns with prescribed burn schedules, restoration goals, and availability and capability of key personnel.
 Setting clear objectives is essential to the planning process (e.g., reduce fine fuels, control invasive species, improve forage quality, or prepare sites for fire).
 Assessment and monitoring of rangeland conditions is also a critical step in the planning process to ensure appropriate application of grazing (e.g., species, stocking rates, duration).
 Therefore, it is necessary to evaluate fuel loads, vegetation types, topography, and sensitive habitats before grazing.

-As discussed in Topic 2, , understanding RDM levels and how to measure them is an essential component in developing grazing plans.
-Site-specific guidelines should be created to aid in rangeland management for livestock producers and range managers, supporting assessment of the proper level of herbaceous forage use (Bartolome et al. 2002).
-Within this assessment, environmental variations are considered, and may result in various RDM guideline suggestions depending on a variety of factors (e.g., locations, goals and objectives, topography, sensitive resources).
+As discussed in GGE #2 Recommendation c: Plan for Monitoring of Grazing Outcomes), understanding RDM levels and how to measure it is an essential component in grazing planning.
+Site-specific guidelines should be created to aid in rangeland management for livestock producers and range managers, supporting assessment of the proper level of herbaceous forage use (Bartolome et al. 2006).
+Within this assessment, environmental variations are considered and may result in various RDM guideline suggestions depending on a variety of factors (e.g., locations, goals and objectives, topography, sensitive resources).

 Select Appropriate Livestock and Stocking Rates

 Select appropriate livestock and stocking rates based on vegetation type and management goals.
-Goats are generally effective for shrub and woody fuel reduction, while cattle are generally efficient at consuming fine herbaceous fuels (Barry & Huntsinger 2021; ; ).
-Adjust stocking rates and duration to avoid overgrazing, maintain soil health, and ensure sufficient fuel reduction without damaging desirable plant communities (Barry 2015; ).
-A livestock selection table is .
+Goats are generally effective for shrub and woody fuel reduction, while cattle are generally efficient at consuming fine herbaceous fuels (Barry 2015, Barry and Huntsinger 2021, DiTomaso 2000).
+Adjust stocking rates and duration to avoid overgrazing, maintain soil health, and ensure sufficient fuel reduction without damaging desirable plant communities (Barry 2015, Barry and Huntsinger 2021; also see the Table 2 on livestock selection in GGE #1 Recommendation b: Livestock Selection Guidelines).

 Time Grazing Appropriately

 Ecosystems and resources may be impacted differentially across seasons or years, or when combined with other vegetation management tools.
 Synchronizing grazing to best complement timing of a prescribed burn can be very effective to manage fuel loads.
 When implementing grazing before burning, use livestock to reduce fine fuels in advance of prescribed burns, especially in areas where high fuel loads could lead to uncontrollable fire behavior.
-Strategic timing and intensity of grazing prior to burning can help ensure that fuel loads are at optimal levels for safe and effective prescribed fire application ().
+Strategic timing and intensity of grazing prior to burning can help ensure that fuel loads are at optimal levels for safe and effective prescribed fire application (D’Antonio et al. 2002).

 Grazing post-burning can maintain reduced fuel loads and prevent rapid regrowth of invasive species or excessive biomass accumulation.
 Patch-burn grazing (PBG) is a grassland management practice that mimics the natural interplay of fire and grazing.
 Grazers, such as cattle, preferentially feed in recently burned patches, leaving unburned areas to accumulate vegetation, which then serves as fuel for future burns.
-This creates a dynamic, shifting mosaic of burned and unburned, grazed and ungrazed patches, increasing habitat heterogeneity—variability in vegetation structure, composition, and density—which is fundamental to supporting biological diversity ().
+This creates a dynamic, shifting mosaic of burned and unburned, grazed and ungrazed patches, increasing habitat heterogeneity—variability in vegetation structure, composition, and density—which is fundamental to supporting biological diversity (USNPS 2021).

 Address Site-Specific Considerations and Safety Concerns